-Given a lower local reachability density of p and a higher local reachability density of p's k-nearest neighbors, $LOF_k(p)$ becomes higher. $LOF_k(p)$ or simply LOF is approximately 1 for an object deep within a cluster, and LOF becomes larger around the edge of the cluster due to sparse objects on the far side from the cluster.
+Given a lower local reachability density of p and a higher local reachability density of p's k-nearest neighbors, $LOF_k(p)$ becomes higher. $LOF_k(p)$ or simply LOF is approximately 1 for an object deep within a cluster, and LOF becomes larger around the edge of the cluster due to sparse objects on the far side of the cluster.
 To summarize, the LOF method focuses on the local densities of objects, and outliers are detected by comparing the local densities.
-For instance, when k = 3 in Fig. 3a, the local densities of the objects p and $o{1,2,3,4,5}$ have all similar values because the k-distance(p) is similar to the k-distances( $o{1,2,3,4,5}$ ).
+For instance, when k = 3in Fig. 3a, the local densities of the objects p and $o{1,2,3,4,5}$ all have similar values because the k-distance(p) is similar to the k-distances $(o{1,2,3,4,5})$.
 Therefore, they are not identified as outliers.
-In contrast, in Fig. 3b the object p has a smaller local density than the other objects $o{1, 2, 3, 4, 5}$ because k-distance(p) > k-distances( $o{1, 2, 3, 4, 5}$ ).
+In contrast, in Fig. 3b the object p has a smaller local density than the other objects $o{1,2,3,4,5}$ because k-distance(p)>k-distances($o{1,2,3,4,5}$).
 Therefore, the object p has a larger LOF and is identified as an outlier.
-An object with LOF much larger than 1 may be categorized as an outlier, but it is not clear how to determine the threshold for outliers because the threshold also depends on the dataset.
-The threshold of LOF is chosen to be 8.0 in this study, and Section 4 shows the results with different values of the threshold and discusses why we choose this value. k is a control parameter for the LOF method and depends on the dataset, as shown by Breunig et al. (2000), who suggested that choosing k from 10 to 20 work well for most of the datasets.
-If we choose k too small, some objects deeply inside a cluster have a large LOF, and the LOF method does not work.
-In fact, using the dataset of KM16, k = 10 showed this problem, while k = 20 did not.
+An object with a LOF much larger than 1 may be categorized as an outlier, but it is not clear how to determine the threshold for outliers because the threshold also depends on the dataset.
+The threshold of LOF is chosen to be 8.0 in this study, and Sect.
+4 shows the results with different threshold values and discusses why we choose this specific value. k is a control parameter for the LOF method and depends on the dataset, as shown by Breunig et al. (2000), who suggested that choosing a k value from 10 to 20 works well for most of the datasets.
+If we choose a k value that is too small, some objects deeply inside a cluster have a large LOF, and the LOF method does not work.
+In fact, using the dataset of KM16, k = 10 showed this problem, whereas k = 20 did not.
 Therefore, we chose k = 20 in this study.
-Similar to the SD method, the LOF method is applied to a one-dimensional dataset consisted of 10240 ensemble members.
+Similar to the SD method, the LOF method is applied to a one-dimensional dataset consisting of 10 240 ensemble members.